ToSStudio/ATtiny85-vcc-temp-monitor/README.md

 The bandgap channel (ADC 0x0E) allows calculation of Vcc by comparing the internal 1.1V reference to the actual supply.

 The temperature sensor (ADC 0x0F) gives a raw ADC value that is approximately linear but varies per chip — a manual offset is used to bring it close to ambient.

+🧵 License
+MIT License — free to use, modify, and share.
+Attribution appreciated.

+💡 Author
+Created by ToS with technical input from ChatGPT.

 The EMA filter helps smooth both values while keeping RAM usage low and speed high.